BILDIT-Platform/react-native-bildit-flybuy/docusaurus-docs/docs/intro.md

 ## Flybuy Documentation

-Throughout the Modules and Components sections of these docs, you will find direct links to the [flybuy docs](https://www.radiusnetworks.com/developers/flybuy/#/?id=flybuy-developer-documentation) related to a given API call.
+Throughout the Modules and Components sections of these docs, you will find direct links to the [Flybuy docs](https://www.radiusnetworks.com/developers/flybuy/#/?id=flybuy-developer-documentation) related to a given API call.

 ## Example App

-A sample application demonstrating the FlyBuy SDK is available at: https://github.com/BILDIT-Platform/react-native-bildit-flybuy/tree/main/example
+A sample application demonstrating the Flybuy SDK is available at: https://github.com/BILDIT-Platform/react-native-bildit-flybuy/tree/main/example

 ## Issues